AndrewSpangler/WTFScript/README.md

 - Built-in pretty-printed HTML rendering support
 - Extensible - works with any languge by supplying your own 'core'
 - Write documents once and render it to multiple formats with ease
-- Comes with cores for HTML and Markdown
+- Comes with cores for Markdown, HTML, and Bootstrap (WIP)
+- An simple, self-hosted HTML previewer is available with bs_test.py
+- The previewer is, of course, written in WTFScript as well.

 ## Examples
 - Render a heading: